What is the best nonstick cookware?

 Most cookware is made primarily from aluminum, which is strong, durable, light, and an excellent conductor of heat.

-Some high end manufacturers offer nonstick pans with copper or other precious metals like titanium in them, allowing them to transfer heat a bit better than normal aluminum pans.
+Some high end manufacturers offer nonstick pans with copper or other precious metals like titanium in them (Gotham Steel Review), allowing them to transfer heat a bit better than normal aluminum pans.